php-dev-br/laravel-doc-pt-br/redis.md

         return counter
     LUA, 2, 'first-counter', 'second-counter');

-> **Warning**
-> Please consult the [Redis documentation](https://redis.io/commands/eval) for
-> more information on Redis scripting.
+> {note} Please consult the [Redis documentation](https://redis.io/commands/eval) for more information on Redis scripting.

 <a name="pipelining-commands"></a>
 ### Pipelining Commands

 Sometimes you may need to execute dozens of Redis commands.
 Instead of making a network trip to your Redis server for each command, you may use the `pipeline` method.
 The `pipeline` method accepts one argument: a closure that receives a Redis instance.
 You may issue all of your commands to this Redis instance and they will all be sent to the Redis server at the same time to reduce network trips to the server.
-The commands will still be executed in the order they were
+The commands will still be executed in the order they were issued:
-issued:

     use Illuminate\Support\Facades\Redis;